-His work has been shown at festivals such as Berlinale, New York Film Festival, and Hong Kong International Film Festival where his film Pigs won the grand Prize in the short film category in 2011.
+Wojtasik's work has been shown at festivals such as Berlinale, New York Film Festival, and Hong Kong International Film Festival where his film Pigs won the grand Prize in the short film category in 2011.
 Wojtasik was a featured filmmaker in the 2009 Flaherty Film Seminar.
-His installation work includes the immersive 360° Below Sea level, about post-Katrina New Orleans, exhibited at MASS MoCA and included in Prospect.2 Biennial; as well as Single Stream, shown at the Museum of the Moving Image in New York.
-The cinema version of Single Stream was presented at the 2014 Whitney Biennial and at Ann Arbor Film Festival.
+Paweł's installation work includes the immersive 360° Below Sea level, about post-Katrina New Orleans, exhibited at MASS MoCA and included in Prospect.2 Biennial; as well as Single Stream, (co-directed with Toby Lee and Ernst Karel), shown at the Museum of the Moving Image in New York.
+The cinema version of Single Stream was presented at the 2014 Whitney Biennial, at Ann Arbor Film Festival, Locarno International Film Festival, and other venues.

-His first feature film End of Life (co-directed with John Bruce) premiered at DocLisboa in 2017 and had its US premiere at the 2018 New York Film Festival.
-Paweł's most recent feature film Every Pulse of the Heart Is Work, shot in Benares and Kerala, India, will have its NYC premiere at The Museum of Modern Art in New York as part of Doc Fortnight 2020.
+Wojtasik's first feature film End of Life (portraying five individuals nearing the end of their lives, co-directed with John Bruce) premiered at DocLisboa in 2017 and had its US premiere at the 2018 New York Film Festival.
+Paweł's most recent feature film Every Pulse of the Heart Is Work, on the theme of labor, shot in Benares and Kerala, India, had its NYC premiere at The Museum of Modern Art as part of 2020 Doc Fortnight.

 Roughly speaking, Wojtasik has produced two kinds of video work: short pieces on unusual topics—sewage treatment, naked mole rats, pigs, autopsy—and large-scale gallery installations about particular places.
 Nearly always shot with a tripod and on digital video, and with a rigorously formal compositional sense, Wojtasik’s imagery is often simultaneously beautiful and disconcerting: the elegance of the imagery at the beginning of “Dark Sun Squeeze” (2003), for example, belies the fact that we are looking at human waste in a sewage treatment plant.